Kidnapping of Heinrich Kreipe: Aftermath

-The Holocaust of Kedros was an operation involving 2,000 Axis soldiers who targeted Anogeia and Damasta.
+The Holocaust of Kedros was an operation involving 2,000 Axis soldiers who targeted the Kedros villages namely Gerakari, Gourgouthi, Kardaki, Vryses, Smiles, Drygies, Ano Meros, and Chordaki.
+The nearby village of Krya Vrysi (Κρύα Βρύση) was also attacked.
 A total of 900 houses were burned, 50 civilians were shot and 3,500 became internally displaced.
 In the following days the operation expanded to other villages, men were executed, houses were looted and then burned or dynamited regardless of their involvement in resistance activities.
 Local resistance bands could do nothing but watch, being vastly outnumbered.